-In the UK TB has an incidence of around 1 in 10,000.
+In the UK TB has an annual incidence of around 8.4 per 100,000.
 This is significantly higher in London and amongst non-UK-born populations.
 Treatment involves long courses of a combination of antibiotics.

-TB is caused by mycobacterium and spread via respiratory droplets.
+TB is caused by mycobacterium and spread via aerosolised droplets.

 Mycobacterium, a genus of Actinobacteria, are aerobic, acid-fast, slow-growing bacteria.
-Those capable of causing TB in humans are referred to as the mycobacterium complex (MTb).
+Those capable of causing TB in humans are referred to as the mycobacterium complex (MTc) and comprises of:

 TB has a complex natural history.

 Once mycobacterium bacilli have been inhaled patients may follow a number of clinical paths:

 Inhaled bacilli find their way into alveoli, here they begin dividing.
 In some individuals this may be immediately cleared.
 In others primary TB develops.
 Once a critical mass is reached a host immune response is elicited with the highly antigenic mycobacterium producing a strong immune response.
 Alveolar macrophages phagocytose bacilli which continue to proliferate.

 The Ghon complex, a pathognomonic lesion most commonly seen in children, may develop.
 The complex is made up of:

 After 2-10 weeks a sufficient cell-mediated response halts the proliferation of the bacilli in the majority of individuals.
 These patients develop latent TB.
 They may have a Ranke complex - a calcified Ghon’s complex.
 A small proportion of patients (around 5%) do not halt the primary infection and develop primary-progressive TB.
 This is linked to patients with inadequate T-cell immunity (e.g. HIV/AIDs).
 Infection is often serious and may lead to disseminated TB.